davidemalan/dm-store-backoffice/README.md

 ### Axios

-Added Axios for fetch functions and useAxios hook to avoid repetitions on handling errors and data handling.
+Added Axios for fetch functions and useAxios hook to avoid repetitions on handling errors and data handling, with usePagination hook for Pagination.

 ### Styled Components